The Bounds of Algorithmic Collusion; $Q$-learning, Gradient Learning, and the Folk Theorem: The Game Model

-Formally, we define a repeated game with imperfect monitoring as a process that unfolds as follows.
-Given the starting information: \begin{itemize} \item $G = (N,A,(R_i)_{i \in N})$ is a stage game, \item $Z=\prod_{i\in N}Z_i$ where $Z_i$ is the finite set of possible private signal realisations for player~$i \in N$, \item $q:A\to \Delta(Z)$ is the joint distribution over signal realisations, conditional on the action profile played, \item $\delta$ is the discount factor, which we interpret as the termination probability of the game at each period. \end{itemize}
+We study an infinitely repeated game with discounting and imperfect monitoring.
+In each stage, after an action profile is played, players observe private signals whose joint distribution depends on the realised action profile and may exhibit arbitrary correlation.
+The associated signal spaces and conditional signal distributions define the game’s monitoring structure, that is, the information structure governing what players observe about past play.
+Our formulation encompasses public monitoring and perfect monitoring as special cases.
+At each stage, players choose actions based on their private histories, consisting of their own past actions and observed signals, from which they can infer their realised payoffs.
+Finally, we impose a finite-recall assumption on players' behaviour, motivated by reinforcement-learning considerations.

-An episode of the repeated game with stage game $G$ is a process of indefinite length created as follows.
+Formally, fix a stage game $G$.
+Let $Z=\prod_{i\in N}Z_i$ where $Z_i$ is a finite set of possible private signal realisations for player $i \in N$.
+Let $q:A\to \Delta(Z)$ be the joint distribution over signal realisations conditional on the action profile played, and let $\delta\in (0,1)$ be the discount factor.